MITCH KELLER, RIGHT HANDED PITCHER

 Keller’s season wasn’t quite what it was supposed to be.
 He returned to Altoona and pitched very well without quite dominating.
 The main difference was that he didn’t show the outstanding command he had previously, walking more hitters than usual and having some issues with high pitch counts.
 Still, opponents batted only .208 against him.
 He moved up to Indianapolis after 14 starts and ran into real problems.
 In his first two AAA starts he gave up 13 runs and 16 hits, along with six walks in 8.2 IP.
 He partly recovered and pitched better the rest of the season, but was prone to games in which he’d dominate for several innings and then have a bad inning.
 He did at least continue to show the ability to miss bats.

 Keller’s 2018 season showed that he’s not ready for the majors yet.
 Ideally, he’ll go back to Indianapolis in 2019 and quickly iron out the problems he ran into in 2018.
-He still should see Pittsburgh at some point in the season, although he’s not on the 40-man roster yet.
-That will happen in the fall as he’s eligible for the Rule 5 draft.
+The Pirates added him to the 40-man roster after the 2018 season and he should reach Pittsburgh at some point in 2019.

 |2019: Minor league contract